flashbots/hindsight/README.md

 The system currently only supports WETH as the input token, so that the arbitrage is always WETH -> TOKEN -> WETH.

 The system (the `scan` command specifically) is set up to retry indefinitely when the main loop crashes.
 This is because every once in a while, the system encounters a critical error related to a bad API response or a bug in the code.
 This is not ideal, but a retry usually fixes it.
 However, this means that your instance might spam your node with requests if it encounters a critical error.
 If you're running on a hosted node, this could be expensive.
 Make sure to keep an eye on it while it's running. 👁️

-The profits estimated by this system are not definitive; they more closely represent a **lower bound** for the total addressable MEV on MEV-Share.
-With more complex strategies and more exchanges supported, total realized profits on MEV-Share should far exceed that which is estimated by this system.

 ## setup